 Tech companies regularly spin their products as innovative revolutions that disrupt existing standards and push humans further along the evolutionary tract.
 So when each new app comes along with promises of raising the bar, it's easy to be skeptical.
 Just because SoundHound recently released a competitor to Google Now, that doesn't mean it will be any good.

 Well, from the looks of the latest video to appear on Hound's YouTube page, the voice assistant's natural speech recognition is actually pretty amazing.
 In the demonstration, we see Hound speedily respond to obscenely specific inquiries, such as: "How many days are there between the day after tomorrow and three days before the second Thursday of November of 2022?"
-The answer, according to Hound, is 2714 days between the day after tomorrow and Monday, November 7th, 2022.
 Read More

 Google isn't the only word that can follow OK.
 SoundHound has developed a voice assistant of its own, and while the project is still in invite-only beta, the newly available app is clearly going after Google Now.
 From the moment you utter the words OK Hound, you know you're in for something similar, but different.